 Step 4 | Finish the filling and pour into pie

 Beat the eggs in a large bowl and add all of the cheeses.
-Add the meats, cooled sausage and veggies, and mix everything together.
+Add the meats, cooled sausage and veggies, to the cheese mixture and mix everything together.
 Sprinkle in salt and pepper.

-While your oven preheats to 375 degrees, prep your 8” springform pan (or any deep pie or baking dish) with a generous coating of cooking spray.
+While your oven preheats to 375°F (190° C), prep your 8” springform pan (or any deep pie or baking dish) with a generous coating of cooking spray.

 Roll the remaining dough disc into a smaller 12” circle.
 Cover with a damp paper towel while you pour the filling into the pan.
 Lay the smaller dough circle over top of the filling, again allowing some of the dough to hang over the sides.